GDG-Nantes/devfest2019/content/code-of-conduct.md

 Event organisers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

-We expect participants to follow these rules at all event venues and event-related social activities.
+We expect participants to follow these rules at all event venues and event-related social activities (slack, twitter, mailing, ...).
 We think people should follow these rules outside event activities too!

 ## Need to report

 If someone bothers you in any way, we request you to immediately contact the organizers who will put in place the necessary measures.
 We want to keep the DevFest respectful of others and make it a socially enjoyable event.

-Conference staff can be identified by t-shirts/specials.
+Conference staff can be identified by t-shirts staff (a photo will be soon available).
 Harassment and other code of conduct violations reduce the value of our event for everyone.
 We want you to be happy at our event.
 People like you make our event a better place.

 You can make a report personally.